 Inspections Relating to Water Management

-Inspections should be conducted by the owner/operator at least monthly on the:
+Monthly Inspections are recommended on the:

 Drainage control systems (e.g. ditches, berms and liners.
 Evidence of deterioration, malfunction, leaks or improper operation); and

 Retention pond or surface water collection systems to ensure proper functioning and to determine if leachate is being generated or accumulating (FCSAP, 2013).